Mercury Drug: History

 The store began cutting packaged, bulk items into single pieces and selling them individually; this retail practice is colloquially called tingí-tingî in Filipino.
 It is the second oldest operating drugstore chain in the country after Southstar Drug, which was established eight years earlier.

 Upon the invitation of Ayala Corporation, Mercury Drug opened its second branch in May 1963 at the Corporation's developing commercial center in Makati now known as the Ayala Center.
 The self-service concept was introduced at that branch, making it today's model for all branches.

-In 1965, Mercury Drug established its landmark branch at Plaza Miranda, Quiapo, Manila opposite Quiapo Church, which is currently noted for its large, outdoor LED screen.
+In 1965, Mercury Drug established its branch at Plaza Miranda, Quiapo, Manila opposite Quiapo Church, which is currently noted for its large, outdoor LED screen.
 The company also established 24-hour store schedules in the same year.
 It was later expanded to Visayas and Mindanao, starting operations there in 1976.